SamOllason/aws-amplify-notetaker/README.md

 * Install Amplify CLI, configure Amplify CLI with AWS Account
 * Create React project with [Create React App](https://github.com/facebook/create-react-app)
 * Initialise the Amplify inside project using Amplify CLI with `amplify init`
-* Bring in GraphQL services (API + databas )for making + persisting data with `amplify add api`, setup authentication
+* Bring in GraphQL services (API + database)for making + persisting data with `amplify add api`, setup authentication
 * Create schema by adding a GraphQL type in schema.graphql.
 Then provision resources and generate all front-end config/boilerplate to interface with API using `amplify push`